Submitting information

 Because, I believe all work merits salary.
 And as well, remember transaction are not free.

-So yes I'm taking a margin out of it, but I guess that the way it works.
+So yes I'm taking a margin out of it, but I guess that's the way it works.

 I don't force anyone to use the service